captproton/kentonrails/src/_posts/2020-08-15-CSS-introduction.md

     Maybe not the best way, but it is a great way to get started.
 For any element on a page, add a div tag and a class.
   </p>
 <pre><code>
-  &lt;div class="important stuff"&gt;A super quick way... </div>
+  &lt;div class="big stuff"&gt;A super quick way... </div>
 </code></pre>

   <p>
-    This wraps that div with two classes called "important" and "stuff".
+    This wraps that div with two classes called "big" and "stuff".
 In your CSS file, add each class with a dot in front, the curly braces and keep all your declarations in alphabetical order.
   </p>

 <pre><code>

-  .important {
+  .big {
       background-color: lightgray;
       width: 55%;
   }